 Wild fish caught in Atlantic, North-East

-One fish of about 2 Kg will be enough as a starter for 16 and a main course for 8.
+One fish will be enough as a starter for 1 but you will need 3 pieces for a main course for 2 people.

 How to prepare (gut and cut fillets) a whole fish